Our GESB Super choice products

 Investment strategy

 The aim of the investment strategy for our GESB Super choice plans is to meet our investment objectives.
-Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class could have on the overall investment returns.
+Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class has on the overall investment returns.

 Fees

-When it comes to fees, GESB Super choice plans are compared against Australian Prudential Regulatory Authority (APRA) choice products across the industry.
+When it comes to fees, GESB Super choice plans are compared against choice products across the industry.
 Below we refer to this as the ‘choice universe’.

-We are well positioned in the choice universe when comparing the total fees for our GESB Super choice plans, for an account balance of $50,000.
-We can be found in the lowest fee quartile (as at June 2023)3 in the choice universe.
+We are well-positioned in the choice universe when comparing the total fees for our GESB Super choice plans, for an account balance of $50,000.
+We can be found in the lowest fee quartile (as at June 2025)2 in the choice universe.

-Our fees for GESB Super choice plans are made up of a fixed account keeping fee of $66 p.a. ($5.50 per month), plus a variable administration fee of 0.16% p.a. of a member’s monthly account balance.
-Also included in the total costs shown below are investment fees and costs2 , which are not charged as a fee, but are deducted from investment returns before earnings are applied to a member’s account.
+Our fees for GESB Super choice plans are made up of a fixed account keeping fee of $66 p.a. ($5.50 per month), plus a variable administration fee of 0.16% p.a. of a member’s account balance, charged monthly.
+Also included in the total costs shown below are investment fees and costs, which are not charged as a fee, but are deducted from investment returns before earnings are applied to a member’s account.2

-We aim to provide our members with products that are fair and equitably priced, minimising cross subsidisation between members.
-We charge fees on a cost recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
-This allows us to continue providing value-for-money products and services to meet our members’ needs.
+We aim to provide our members with products that are fairly and equitably priced, minimising cross subsidisation between members.
+We charge fees on a cost-recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
+This enables us to continue providing value-for-money products and services to meet our members’ needs.

 Operating costs

-Our size allows us to benefit from reduced investment costs.
-Our management expense ratio, which is the cost to manage our investments, is amongst the lowest of all super funds3.
+Our size enables us to benefit from reduced investment costs.
+Our management expense ratio, which is the cost to manage our investments, is among the lowest of all super funds.3

 We provide a range of member information and support services.